A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on other security enablers in B5G

 \subsubsection{Data anonymization}

-Data anonymization removes user-sensitive data fields such as name, sex, and ID from the dataset, which would otherwise expose personal information about the users.
-Removing sensitive data could be advantageous for both Ml and XAI models.
-Thus, the ML models will not consider unreasonable features when generating inferences.
-Applying an anonymization technique such as k-anonymity \cite{sweeney2002k} would remove the explicit identifiers and balance the distribution based on other identifiers.
+Data anonymization will be paramount in the B5G era, considering the personal data collected through various personal equipment such as wearables \cite{silva2022privacy}.
+Data collectors must remove user-sensitive data fields such as name, sex, and ID from the dataset, which would otherwise expose personal information about the users.
+For models in the context of B5G, excluding extraneous features like personal names and demographic-related characteristics could prove mutually beneficial for both ML and XAI methods.
+An anonymization technique such as k-anonymity \cite{sweeney2002k} would remove the explicit identifiers and balance the distribution based on other identifiers.
 This method is not entirely foolproof.
 The effect of removing these features is quantifiable with feature importance-based XAI methods.
-These metrics can help operators recognize the real cost of anonymization and add or remove features that are unimportant for the inference process.
-It ensures the higher privacy of data in the face of attacks such as model inversion attacks.
+These metrics can help operators recognize the actual cost of anonymization and add or remove unimportant features for the inference process.
+It ensures higher data privacy in the face of model inversion attacks.